tamsanh/vscode-debugging-tutorial/src/ex3-express/README.md

 ## Assignment

+You have a server that is getting hit by requests from a bash script.
+One of the requests is a special request that you want to service in a different way, for debugging purposes.

 **DO NOT MODIFY CODE**

 First use the breakpoint hit times to find the correct call, then use the breakpoint edit to find the right call.